Information Theory for Complex Systems Scientists: Information Dynamics

 Information dynamics deals with the question of how complex systems ``compute" (note the scare quotes), and sits at the intersection of dynamical systems analysis, information theory, computer science, and information theory.

-To begin with, what does it mean for a system to ``compute?"
-This inevitably raises the complex, philosophical question ``what is computation", which we will sidestep entirely by saying that when a complex system computes, what it is really doing is deciding its immediate next state.
-This happens at every scale of the system: individual elements can be in multiple states and decide their immediate next state based on the interactions between their own internal dynamics, as well as all the other elements that our single element is causally connected to.
-The joint-state of the whole system makes up the macro-state of the whole which ``emerges" from the interactions of all it's constituent elements \cite{lizier_local_2013}.
+To begin with, what does it mean for a system to ``compute"?
+This inevitably raises the complex, philosophical question ``what is computation", which we will sidestep entirely by operationalizing ``computation" in a complex system as the process by which the system decides its immediate next state \cite{varley_synergistic_2024}.
+This can happen at every scale: individual elements can be in multiple states and decide their immediate next state based on the interactions between their own internal dynamics and the states of all their neighbors.
+At the macro-scale, the dynamics of the joint-state of the whole system ``emerges" from the interactions of all it's constituent elements \cite{lizier_local_2013}.

 Information dynamics are typically broken down into three components: